 Maybe Bayern Munich should sell Lewandowski this summer

-The Poland international has been linked with a move to Chelsea and Real Madrid in recent months, but it seems as though Pep Guardiola may be hoping to entice one of his former players to the Premier League.
+The Poland international has been linked with a move to Real Madrid in recent years, but it seems as though Manchester City manager Pep Guardiola may be hoping to entice one of his former players to the Premier League.

 However, with a contract at Bayern that is set to last until 2023, Lewandowski’s future will come down to whether or not the Bundesliga giants would be willing to sell the striker this summer.